IbaiGallego/etl_anime_scrapping/README.md

     * from joblib import Parallel, delayed
     * import numpy as np
     * imported both tqdm and multiprocessing  but ended up not using them.
+    * regex for cleaning the dataframes
+    * seaborne as sns for plotting

     <br>